 - What would you do differently?
 Your purpose is to find if the mentor can inspire you to think and act differently.

-Ideally, you should be mentoring anyone who reports to you, at least informally, but beyond your team think about whether you can and to whom you could act as a mentor.
+Ideally, you should be mentoring anyone who reports to you, at least informally, but beyond your team, think about whether you can and to whom you could act as a mentor.
 For example, check to see if your college invites alumni to mentor recent graduates.
 You might also consider a community-based organization, such as the local junior high or high school, that brokers mentoring relationships.
-The Small Business Association offers programs to connect successful business people with up-and-comers who desire mentoring.
-At other times, potential mentees will actively seek you out.
-Conversely, there may be some individuals to whom you are naturally drawn.
-Regardless of how you find each other, your decision to be a mentor is every bit as important as your selection of a mentor.
-Therefore, it is another decision worthy of substantial time and consideration.
+The Small Business Association offers programs to connect successful business people with up-and-comers who desire mentorship.

 Addressing hard questions

-If a potential mentee asks you questions about the challenges and hardships you faced on your way to your current position, that is a person who has demonstrated a willingness to truly learn from your experiences.
+If a potential mentee asks you questions about the challenges and hardships you faced on your way to your current position, that signals a willingness to learn from your experiences.

 Willingness and availability

-Being someone’s mentor can be a life-long commitment.
+Mentorship can be a life-long commitment.
 While it doesn’t have to be a daily obligation, there will be times when your mentee needs you more than others.
 Along with the pleas for advice, there may be weddings, birthday parties, and other events you’re expected to attend.
-When deciding whether to be a mentor, if you’ve been privileged to be mentored, remember how important your mentor was to you.
+When deciding whether to be a mentor, if you’ve been privileged of receiving mentorship, remember how meaningful that relationship was to you.
 If you’re ready to be that for someone else, by all means, forge ahead.

 When you teach someone else the valuable lessons you’ve learned or share your knowledge on a particular subject, you become a master on that subject.
 Mentoring can help you understand and refine your leadership skills and your thoughts and opinions on business matters.
 Your career can excel when your mentor someone because you’ll work hard to live up to their expectations.